lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  TAP_1_dp02_dc02_catalogs.Object, is being
 	  loaded into TOPCAT.

-It will close once the query completes.

-**2.3.**  Note that, once the query completes, there is a second table in the "Table List" panel of the main TOPCAT window:
+**2.3.**  Note that, once the query completes, there is a second table in the "Table List" panel of the main TOPCAT window.

 .. figure:: /_static/TOPCAT_CMD_tutorial_06.png
     :name: TOPCAT_CMD_tutorial_06.png